Amish Fry Pies

 What are Amish fry pies?
 I am glad that you asked.
 Because I would like to introduce you to an amazing Amish dessert, namely a personal hand-held fried pie.
 That’s simply what it is.
 A small little half-moon-shaped pie that is filled with pie filling, then fried, and drizzled with glaze.
 Fry pies are similar to turnovers but are made with pie crust instead of puff pastry.

 There is so much to love about this Amish fried pies recipe.
 They have everything going for them.
 First of all, it’s “Pie”.
 I love pie!
 And I have tried many different kinds of pie in my lifetime.
 I don’t remember ever eating a pie that I did not like.
 Second, they are “Fried”.
 Let’s be honest, fried food tastes amazing!
 It may not be the healthiest food around, but it sure tastes good!
 Third, it’s a “hand-held” pie.
-So fun to eat, and easy to grab to eat on the run.
+They’re so fun to eat and easy to grab to eat on the run.
 And to top it off, they have a sweet crackly glaze on the top.
 Let’s just say that Amish fried pies are irresistibly good!

 Fried or Baked Amish Fry Pie Recipe

 This fry pie recipe is obviously suggesting that you would fry your little pies.
 But sadly, we have a lot of people in our world today that have to watch their cholesterol levels and cannot eat too much fried food.
 But don’t worry, you can still eat these Amish fry pies even if you can’t eat fried food.
 The good news is that you can bake them instead, and they will still taste amazing!
 To be quite honest with you, I like them just as well baked as fried.
 And it’s a lot less messy to bake them.